 Bribery, fraud charges dismissed against ex-NY Lt.
 Governor

 NEW YORK (AP) — Bribery and fraud charges against former New York Lt.
-Gov. Brian Benjamin were tossed out Monday by a federal judge, leaving Benjamin to face only records falsification charges and prompting his lawyers to say it was tragic that the case was ever brought.
+Gov. Brian Benjamin were tossed out Monday by a federal judge, leaving Benjamin to face only records falsification charges.
+Prosecutors notified the judge hours later that they were appealing the ruling.

 Benjamin, a Democrat, resigned after his arrest last April.
 He pleaded not guilty to charges that he obtained campaign contributions from a real estate developer in exchange for his influence to get a $50,000 grant of state funds for a nonprofit organization the developer controlled.